 You can create, save and write files to the ESP32 filesystem by writing the code yourself on the Arduino IDE.
 This is not very useful, because you’d have to type the content of your files in the Arduino sketch.

-Fortunately, there is a plugin for the Arduino IDE that allows you to upload files directly to the ESP32 filesystem from a folder in your computer.
+Fortunately, there is a plugin for the Arduino IDE that allows you to upload files directly to the ESP32 filesystem from a folder on your computer.
 This makes it really easy and simple to work with files.
 Let’s install it.

 1) Go to the releases page and click the ESP32FS-1.0.zip file to download.

-4) Finally, restart your Arduino IDE.
+5) Finally, restart your Arduino IDE.

 To check if the plugin was successfully installed, open your Arduino IDE.
 Select your ESP32 board, go to Tools and check that you have the option “ESP32 Sketch Data Upload“.